menu

 Demographics

 The people who call Ennis - McAllister home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ennis - McAllister residents report their race to be White, followed by Asian.
-Important ancestries of people in Ennis - McAllister include German, Irish, English, Swedish, and Eastern European.
+Important ancestries of people in Ennis - McAllister include German, Irish, English, Norwegian, and Polish.

 The most common language spoken in Ennis - McAllister is English.
 Other important languages spoken here include Polish and Italian.